 Bethune was determined to become a missionary.
-She hoped to serve in Africa, but was denied because Blacks were not permitted to serve there by the Presbyterian Mission Board.
-Refocusing her efforts, she realized that “Africans in America needed Christ and school just as much as Negroes in Africa…my life work lay not in Africa but in my own country.”
+She hoped to serve in Africa but was denied because Blacks were not permitted to serve there by the Presbyterian Mission Board.
+Refocusing her efforts, she realized that “Africans in America needed Christ and school just as much as Africans] in Africa…my life work lay not in Africa but in my own country.”

 As a young teacher in Chicago, she visited prisoners in jail, giving them inspiration through song.
 She worked at the Pacific Garden Mission, serving lunch to the homeless, and counseled the residents of Chicago’s slums.
 She was an instructor at the Presbyterian Mission School in Mayesville, S.C. in 1896, at the Haines Institute in Augusta, Georgia in 1896-1897, and at the Kindell Institute in Sumpter, S.C. in 1897-1898.
 There she met and married Albert Bethune, and together they moved to Palatka, Florida.
 Albert found work as a porter, while Bethune started a Sunday school program and worked again with prisoners.

 In 1904, the 29-year-old Bethune scraped together $1.50 to start the Daytona Educational and Industrial Institute for African-American Girls with six initial students (five students plus her own son).
 Tuition was set at 50 cents per week, but no needy child was turned away.
 Crates became makeshift desks, and charcoal substituted for pencils; Bethune acted as teacher, administrator, and custodian.
 She and her students held bake-sales to raise funds.